-If you have continued contact with your children's other parent as a result of the custody arrangement or visitation, consider the following ways to ensure the safety and well-being of you and your children:
+If a survivor has continued contact with the other parent as a result of a custody or visitation arrangement, they can consider the following ways to ensure the safety and well-being of themselves and their children:

 - Recognize continued abuse and control attempts.
 If abuse continues, document it.
-Continue to document interactions with your former spouse as described under "Protecting Yourself."
+Continue to document interactions with the former spouse as described above in the Safety issues section.

 - Prioritize safety.
-Exchange children in a neutral public place and consider having a third party present.
+Exchange children in a neutral public place or at a police department.
 Inform teachers and other care providers exactly who does and does not have access to your children.

 - Jouriles, E.N., Norwood, W.D., McDonald, R., and Peters, B. (2001).
 Domestic violence and child adjustment.
 In J. Grych and F. Fincham (Eds.), Interparental Conflict and Child Development: Theory, Research, and Applications, (pp. 315-336).
 Cambridge: Cambridge University Press.